w3c/sdw/stats-bp/draft-use-case-list.md

 Contributed by: Bill Roberts

 Check whether a dimension of a statistical dataset use only values from an externally managed 'official' code list

+Different datasets sharing codelists leads to increased comparability and interoperability of data.
+If adherence to a particular recommended or mandated codelist is a measure of data quality, then during the process of preparing or disseminating data, it is necessary to check whether all the dimension values are 'on the list'.

 ## Revised estimates